 (Image Classification + Image Localization) = Object Detection

-Now here we use a convention to denote target locations of a detected object based on the presumed top-left coordinate (0,0) in the image and locations as X and Y coordinates for the centre of the bounding box.
+Here, we use a convention to denote the target locations of a detected object based on the presumed top-left coordinate (0,0) in the image and locations as X and Y coordinates for the centre of the bounding box.

 To clarify, in the image:

-Similarly, the second array of values [0.3, 0.5, 0.5, 0.25] represent the width and height of the bounding box relative to the size of the overall image.
+Similarly, the second array of values [0.3, 0.5, 0.5, 0.25] represents the width and height of the bounding box relative to the size of the overall image.
 So the centre of the bus is around 0.3 from the left of the image, 0.5 from the top, 0.5 as wide as the image and 0.25 as tall as the image.

 Thank you for reading.
 Please leave comments if you have any.
 Good day!